akennel/gatsby-blog/src/pages/infopath-forms-and-hidden-buttons/index.md

 <span style="font-family:sans-serif;font-size:85%;">I’ve been building som</span><span style="font-family:sans-serif;font-size:85%;">e forms for a site called Emergency Preparedness this week.
 One of the things I wanted to do with the form was get rid of the button bar at the top and bottom and replac</span><span style="font-family:sans-serif;font-size:85%;">e them with a couple of simple buttons.
 I decided I wanted a button that said Submit when someone first created out a document, and Save Changes when they were editing an existing document.
 It wasn’t immediately obvious how to do this, so I wanted to write down how I accomplished it.</span>

 <div dir="ltr">
-<div><span style="font-family:sans-serif;font-size:85%;">I started by creating two new fields for my form called NewDocument and FileName.
+<span style="font-family:sans-serif;font-size:85%;">I started by creating two new fields for my form called NewDocument and FileName.
 I didn’t add these to the layout of the form, so they won’t appear when creating a document.
 Next I added two buttons, side by side at the bottom of the form, one labelled Submit, the other Save Changes.</span>
 [![](http://turtlemafia.org/wp-content/uploads/2008/09/noname.gif)](http://turtlemafia.org/wp-content/uploads/2008/09/noname.gif)

 <span style="font-family:sans-serif;font-size:85%;">I set the Submit button to be invisible when the field NewDocument was</span><span style="font-family:sans-serif;font-size:85%;"> set to “No”.
 I set the Sav</span><span style="font-family:sans-serif;font-size:85%;">e Change button to be invisible when the field NewDocument was set to anything other than “No”.</span>